ora0600/confluent-new-cdc-connector/management_offset_trails.md

 #    3656175 /opt/oracle/homes/OraDBHome21cXE/dbs/arch1_7_1143830636.dbf
 ```

 First SCN `3656175` is always lower than `3710473`.
-So, I do not see a problem here.
+So, Everything looks fine.
-If you got such an error, I do to change the scn a bit higher step by step.
-So, I would try with `3710474`, and this guy is working now.
+But, if you got such an error, I do change the scn a bit higher step by step.
+So, I would try next with `3710474`.

-With CP the process would look like this:
+### With CP the process would look like this:

 ```bash
 # start connect